ethereumclassic/classic-guide/docs/world_computer/smart_contracts.rst

    account.
 Allow an arbiter to control the third associated account.
 Notice buyers and sellers can together release funds without the arbiter.
 In the event of disagreements notice the arbiters can, together with buyers or sellers, release funds to the desired choices.
-This is referred to as trusted escrow because the arbiter does not control of any funds.
+Because the arbiter does not control any funds, this is referred to as trusted escrow.

 Small Businesses
-   Imagine a small business controlling one associated account, and, a separate inspection service company controlling the second associated account.
+   Imagine a small business controlling one associated account.
+Imagine a separate inspection service company controlling the second associated account.
 All transactions must be approved by the inspection service.
-To protect against issues with either account, store the information for the third associated account in a secured paper wallet.
+To protect against any issues with the accounts, store the information for the third associated account in a secured paper wallet.

 Here are two more multisig smart contract types and applications:

 Majority Rule
    Imagine all members of a group controlling separate associated accounts.
-Always require digital signatures from any majority of the accounts.
+Imagine requiring digital signatures from any majority of the accounts.
 This would implement a majority rule arrangement.

 Unanimity Rule
    Imagine all members of a group controlling separate associated accounts.
-Always require digital signatures from all of the accounts.
+Imagine requiring digital signatures from all of the accounts.
 This would implement a unanimity rule arrangement.

 There are currently no ETC multisig smart contract standards.
-However, open source templates are available such as from the OpenZeppelin project.
+However, open source templates are available - such as from the OpenZeppelin project.

 There are several common scenarios where multisig smart contracts are useful and significantly increase security.
 Therefore, it is likely they will take over ETC